Francis Davis Millet Biography | Oil Paintings

 11-3-1848 Mattapoisett, USA - 4-15-1912 RMS TitanicBack to Artist IndexView Artists Paintings

-At age fifteen, Francis Davis Millet entered the Massachusetts regiment, first as a drummer boy and then a surgical assistant (helping his father, a surgeon) in the American Civil War.
+he At age fifteen, Francis Davis Millet entered the Massachusetts Regiment of the Union Army in the American Civil War as a drummer boy and later helping his father, a surgeon as a surgical assistant.

-Francis Davis Millet repeatedly pointed to his experience working for his father as giving him an appreciation for the vivid blood red that he repeatedly used in his early paintings.
-He graduated from Harvard with a Master of Arts degree.
+After the war, he graduated from Harvard with a Master of Arts degree.
+When asked why he loved using red, Francis Davis Millet pointed to his experience working in the field hospitals as giving him an appreciation for the vivid blood red that he repeatedly used in his early paintings.

-In 1876, Francis Davis Millet returned to Boston to paint murals at Trinity Church in Boston with John LaFarge.
-He entered the Royal Academy of Fine Arts at Antwerp, Belgium, and won a silver medal in his first year (never before done), followed by a gold medal in his second.
-In the Russo-Turkish war of 1877–78, he was engaged as a war correspondent by the New York Herald, the London Daily News, and the London Graphic.
-He was decorated by Russia and Romania due to his bravery under fire and services to the wounded.
+In 1876, Francis Davis Millet returned to Boston to paint murals at Trinity Church in Boston with John LaFarge, and the next year he sailed to Belgium and entered the Royal Academy of Fine Arts at Antwerp.
+He won a silver medal in his first year which had never been done before, followed by a gold medal in his second.
+During the Russo-Turkish war of 1877–78, he was engaged as a war journalist by three newspapers, the New York Herald, the London Daily News, and the London Graphic.
+He was decorated by Russia and Romania for his bravery under fire and services to the wounded.

-On April 10, 1912, Francis Davis Millet boarded the RMS Titanic at Cherbourg, France, bound for New York City.
-He was last seen helping women and children into lifeboats.
-His body was recovered after the sinking by the cable boat Mackay-Bennett and returned to East Bridgewater, Massachusetts, where he was buried in Central Cemetery.
+On April 10, 1912, Francis Davis Millet boarded the RMS Titanic at Cherbourg, France, he was last seen helping women and children into lifeboats.
+His body was recovered floating in the water by the cable boat Mackay-Bennett and returned to East Bridgewater, Massachusetts, where he was buried in Central Cemetery.

-Traveled: Austria, England, Japan, France, Italy, Belgium, Turkey
+He Traveled To Austria, England, Japan, France, Italy, Belgium, Turkey.